 Now that you know the fundamentals of both the Nano Puff and Down Sweater, it is time to put them head-to-head to really find out which one comes out on top.

-The Down Sweater is considerably warmer than the Nano Puff in dry weather, yet it may be a better alternative because of its increased longevity.
+The Down Sweater is considerably warmer and more effective than the Nano Puff in dry weather, yet it may be a better alternative because of its increased longevity.

 As a result, the Down Sweater loses its insulating properties.